-Privileged Communication in the Context of Counseling
+Privileged Communication in Counseling

 Privileged communications in counseling allow counseling clients to be protected in the context of their relationship to the counselor.
 Counselors can't be compelled to share what they hear from clients with a court.
 This allows people to freely share information of a personal nature in a private counseling session without fear that the counselor will share it later.